 Citizen First Responder Packs

 An important part of emergency preparation is ensuring you have the right supplies on hand to deal with a critical incident.
-Until Help Arrives emergency packs have all of the supplies used in the training course to help you stop bleeding, move a victim to safety and perform compressions-only CPR.
+Until Help Arrives emergency packs have all of the federally-approved supplies used in the training course to help you stop bleeding, move a victim to safety and perform compressions-only CPR.

 Until Help Arrives is a condensed version of the “You’re the Help Until Help Arrives” campaign with an emphasis on bleeding control and scene safety with the addition of compressions-only CPR.
 “You’re the Help Until Help Arrives” was a part of the Ready campaign, a national public service campaign launched by federal partners including FEMA, the Department of Health & Human Services, the Department of Transportation, and the Uniformed Services University of the Medical Sciences in the Department of Defense in February 2003.
 It was designed to educate and empower the American people to prepare for, respond to and mitigate emergencies, including natural and man-made disasters.